 Your windshield wiper blades should be free of any nicks or tears.
 If your wipers aren’t performing as they should, feel free to come see us for inspection and replacement.

-Of course, if your check engine light comes on, head to Valley Honda in Naperville/Aurora for a personalized diagnosis before more damage can potentially be done.
+If you are nearing your recommended service intervals or have noticed any unexpected issues with your Honda, we encourage you to visit our service center.
+Of course, if your check engine light comes on, head to Valley Honda near Naperville and Aurora for a personalized diagnosis before more damage can potentially be done.
 If you make a habit of regularly scheduling maintenance checks and listening to your vehicle when you drive, you’ll be able to enjoy driving your Honda for many years to come!
+Our service center is pleased to offer routine maintenance options, part replacements, and more!
+Be sure to check out available service specials to make the most of your experience.
+If you have any questions do not hesitate to contact us online.